pharmbio/robotlab/notes.md

 ## Loose ends

-- TODO: Install the simulator `ursim`.
-(Open source alternatives include `gazebo` and `OpenRave`
 - Some UR web pages mention a SDK.
-I don't know what or where it is
+I don't know what or where it is.
+It could be that they meant the URCap SDK.

-It is not enough to only store points (position + tool rotation) since there are many possible joint configurations to the same point.
-(16 for 6-armed robots?)
+- Open source simulator alternatives include `gazebo` and `OpenRave`.

-TODO: How can we get the currently accepted URScript version?
+- How can we get the currently accepted URScript version?
+Version incompabilities has not been a problem yet though.

-### Gripping the physical plates

-    Horizontal or vertical?
-    Measurements of the plates
-    How "far in" on the the plate do we grip?
-    How "far up"?

-### Environment

-The environment can contain positions.
-Perhaps we can use these instead of position inside URPs.